quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 After a bit of digging into how to [wire up thermostats](https://www.ifixit.com/News/30317/what-all-those-letters-mean-on-your-thermostats-wiring), it became clear that I needed 24V AC voltage to run the device, which I don't have just lying around on my desk.

 To give a bit of background, non-smart thermostats don't normally have power continuously running through them, and only connect the heater signal when required.
-Smart thermostats however always need power to work, requiring what's called the [common wire](https://smartthermostatguide.com/thermostat-c-wire-explained/), also known as the C-wire, which provides a return through the R-wire for continous power.
+Smart thermostats however always need power to work, requiring what's called the [common wire](https://smartthermostatguide.com/thermostat-c-wire-explained/), also known as the C-wire, which provides a return through the R-wire for continuous power.
 This voltage gets transformed into DC power and downconverted into a voltage an embedded system can handle, which is typically from 1.8V to 5V.

 Some smart thermostats like the ubiquitous Nest thermostats use a [technique](https://www.honeywellhome.com/us/en/support/what-is-phantom-power-or-power-stealing/) called "phantom power" or "power stealing" to trickle charge a battery or a super capacitor by rapidly turning on and off the HVAC system.
 It's a cool idea, but can [cause problems](https://smartthermostatguide.com/no-c-wire-install-a-nest-thermostat-at-your-own-risk/) for some HVAC systems.